leoxparedes/cs635-module-4-assignment/README.md

 # Getting Started with the Refactored Banking System
 To use this banking system, run 'main.py' under the 'src' folder by using the command at the top level: python -m src.main
+- To start, use option 3 to create new admin as the first user and then afterwards log in as admin with option 1.
+From there on you can add customers and more.

 # How To Run Tests
 The refactored repository uses Pytest for unit testing.
 There are a total of 9 tests between database tests, models tests, and service tests.
 All tests can be found under the "tests" folder in the repository.